wwt/SwiftCurrent/STYLEGUIDE.md

 * **PREFER grouping by logical types.
 If there are extensive related models, extensions, classes, other files, then group them together in a group named after their logical meaning.**

-* **DO group imports according to the correct order and add single line before testable imports.** Alphabetizing after grouping is not required.
+* **DO group imports according to the correct order with a line break between groups.** Alphabetizing after grouping is not required.
   <details>

     The correct order: